-The Trustees are forming a working group to build on existing initiatives focused on enterprise value reporting.
-It will also coordinate efforts to develop consistent global sustainability reporting standards under the governance of the IFRS Foundation.
+The Trustees have formed a technical readiness working group to build on existing initiatives focused on enterprise value reporting.
+This group will also coordinate efforts to develop consistent global sustainability reporting standards under the governance of the IFRS Foundation.
 The group will include participation from the International Accounting Standards Board (IASB), reflecting the importance of connectivity with financial reporting.

-Other participants will include the Value Reporting Foundation1, the Climate Disclosure Standards Board (CDSB) and the Financial Stability Board’s Task Force on Climate-related Financial Disclosures (TCFD).
-The working group will closely engage with the Global Reporting Initiative (GRI) and CDP; and the World Economic Forum (WEF) will contribute their work on cross-industry metrics.
+Other participants will include the FSB Task Force on Climate-related Financial Disclosures (TCFD), the Value Reporting Foundation3, the Climate Disclosure Standards Board (CDSB) and the World Economic Forum (WEF).
+The working group will closely engage with the Global Reporting Initiative (GRI) and CDP.

-This working group will assess how technical expertise and content could transition to the new board.
+This working group will assess how technical expertise and content could transition to the ISSB.

 Building blocks approach